MMNUnreal/MultiplayerMenuSystem/README.md

 # MultiplayerMenuSystem
-A multiplayer menu system using unreal online subsystem
+A multiplayer menu system using unreal online subsystem. <br/>
+It relies on the source in the menusystem folder, with calls happening from the game instance.